JasterV/jaster.xyz/src/content/blog/DecouplingElixirGenServers.md

 </div>

-In this post we will focus on the firmware layer, more specifically in the Door server, its implementation and tests.
+In this post we will focus on the firmware layer, more specifically in the DoorServer, its implementation and tests.

 ## Let's get into code